devaru-ai/disaggregated-inference-platform/README.md

 # Key Findings

-### 1. Long-context performance depends heavily on the serving engine
+### 1. Prefix caching eliminates redundant prefill cost and dominates long-context serving performance

-At 8192-token prompts and 128 concurrent requests, vLLM nearly stopped making progress while SGLang maintained high throughput.
+- At 8192-token prompts and 128 concurrent requests, vLLM recomputes the full prompt for every request.
-- vLLM: 0.85 tok/s, 73s TTFT, 137s P95
-- SGLang: 1,426 tok/s, 2.0s TTFT, 8.3s P95
-This resulted in a ~1,676× throughput difference on identical hardware.
+- SGLang's RadixAttention caches the prompt KV state after the first request and reuses it across all subsequent requests sharing the same prefix, eliminating prefill cost for cache hits.
+- Under this workload, where all concurrent requests share an identical prompt, this produced a ~1,676× throughput difference representing the upper bound of prefix caching advantage. (vLLM: 0.85 tok/s, 73s TTFT, 137s P95; SGLang: 1,426 tok/s, 2.0s TTFT, 8.3s P95)

 ### 2. Moving KV cache can become as expensive as generating tokens
 In phase-disaggregated inference, the system eventually spends as much time transferring KV cache between GPUs as it spends generating new tokens.
 At 2048-token context and concurrency 8:
 - Token generation: ~515 ms/token
 - KV transfer: ~511–566 ms

-Once transfer time matches compute time, faster kernels or GPUs provide limited benefit unless the interconnect layer is improved.
+Once transfer time matches compute time, compute-side optimizations alone provide diminishing returns without a corresponding improvement in the interconnect layer.

 ### 3. Long prompts exhaust GPU memory faster than additional users
 Increasing concurrency improves throughput only up to a point.
 Long contexts are a much stronger scaling constraint because they rapidly consume KV-cache memory.